EstherSchiff/FinalProject/README.md

 - Select the Github repo and branch
 - Set the main file to ```play.py```
 - Click ```Deploy```

+**Adding an API Key**
+Visit https://share.streamlit.io/.
+Click on the dots for more options.
+Got to settings>secrets and add you API KEY in this format:

 Badge (coverage or tests passing):